Sakhalin-I: History

 Sakhalin I's fields Chayvo, Arkutun-Dagi and Odoptu were discovered by the Soviets some 20 years before the Production Sharing Agreement of 1996.
-However these fields had never been properly assessed and a reevaluation of the commercial viability had to be carried out.
+However, these fields had never been properly assessed and a reevaluation of the commercial viability had to be carried out.
 To do this, factors such as the reservoir quality, producibility and well locations had to be found.
 3-D seismic is the most common way to determine much of this however shallow gas reservoirs interfered with the seismic signals and blurred the images somewhat.

 Two campaigns of 3-D seismic were carried out along with a number of appraisal wells into the Arkutun-Dagi and Chayvo fields.
 The results were initially average from the appraisal wells with hydrocarbons being successfully tested, but there was still a large amount of uncertainty involved with the project.
 However, in late 1998, a revaluation of the 3-D seismic data using the most advanced seismic-visualization techniques then available indicated that the hydrocarbon depth on the edge of the field could be significantly deeper than first thought.
 In 2000, the Chayvo 6a delineation well confirmed what was suspected, a 150 m oil column.
 This provided the certainty that the field was commercially viable in the hostile environment with a potential to be a 1 Goilbbl field.

 In 2007, the project set a world record when extended-reach drilling (ERD) well Z-11 reached 11282 m.
 That record was broken in early 2008 with extended-reach well Z-12 reaching 11680 m.
 Both extended-reach wells are in the Chayvo field and reach over 11 km.
 As of early 2008, the Chayvo field contains 17 of the world's 30 longest extended-reach-drilling wells.
 However, in May 2008, both world records of ERD well were surpassed by the GSF Rig 127 operated by Transocean, which drilled the ERD well BD-04A in the Al Shaheen oil field in Qatar.
 This ERD well was drilled to a record measured length of 12,289 m including a record horizontal reach of 10,902 m in 36 days.

-On 28 January 2011, Exxon Neftegas Ltd., operator of the Sakhalin-1 project, drilled the then world's longest extended-reach well.
+On 28 January 2011, Exxon Neftegas, operator of the Sakhalin-1 project, drilled the then world's longest extended-reach well.
 It has surpassed both the Al Shaheen well and the previous decades-long leader Kola Superdeep Borehole as the world's longest borehole.
 The Odoptu OP-11 Well reached a measured total length of 12,345 m and a horizontal displacement of 11,475 m.
 Exxon Neftegas completed the well in 60 days.

-On 27 August 2012, Exxon Neftegas Ltd beat its own record by completing Z-44 Chayvo well.
+On 27 August 2012, Exxon Neftegas beat its own record by completing Z-44 Chayvo well.
 This ERD well reached a measured total length of 12,376 m.